faizilham/faizilham.github.io/_drafts/making-budget-pascal-compiler.md

 *TL;DR: I made a budget Pascal compiler to WebAssembly so that I can play a hangman game that my friends and I made 10 years ago.
 Check out the [demo](https://faizilham.github.io/lab/budget-pascal/#hangman) and the [github repository](https://github.com/faizilham/budgetpascal).*

 About a month ago, I was reorganizing my old files in my laptop when I found something interesting.
 It was a console-based hangman game that my friends and I made in Pascal as a final project for intro to programming class[^1] back in 2011.
-At the time I had just finished reading [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom, so I thought it would be fun to move to compilers and try to compile the hangman game to WebAssembly.
-Here are some interesting things I learned and made during the development.
+I had just finished reading [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom, so I thought it would be fun to move to compilers and try to compile the hangman game to WebAssembly.
+Here are some of many interesting things I learned and made during the development.

 ### Choosing and "budgeting" the features
 Making a full-fledge Pascal compiler is a very time-consuming task.
 I want the project to be small enough that I can finish it in 4-6 weeks, so I decided to support only a subset of Pascal features and language constructs (hence, "budget").
 I chose which features to implement based on three principles: